Office of the Fire Chief

 The Community Safety and Service Division is responsible for administering all safety and fire-prevention programs.
-These programs include fire protection systems, inspection services, investigations, commercial construction, youth fire awareness and hazardous materials regulation.
-The CSS division uses a combination of full-time and part-time personnel, cross-trained operations division personnel and program teams in pursuing program objectives.
+These programs include fire-protection systems, inspection services, investigations, commercial construction, public education, and hazardous-materials regulation.

-CSS is responsible for ensuring that all buildings and facilities constructed within the PFA jurisdiction conform to all applicable fire codes and standards, that all buildings and facilities are inspected periodically to detect and correct fire hazards, and that all fire protection and hazardous materials systems are installed and maintained correctly.
-CSS is responsible for determining the cause and origin of all fires and to initiate actions to identify changes in fire codes and standards based on relevant fire history.
-CSS is responsible for maintaining applicable records, accounting and related systems capable of supporting all CSS programs in accordance with state statutes and recognized best practices.
+CSS is responsible for ensuring that all buildings and facilities constructed within the PFA service area conform to all applicable fire codes and standards; that all buildings and facilities are inspected periodically to detect and correct fire hazards; and that all fire-protection and hazardous-materials systems are installed and maintained correctly.
+CSS personnel are also responsible for determining the cause and origin of all fires.

 Public Affairs and Communication (Media Inquiries)